 We all get junk email.
 But how much?

-That translates into an average daily volume of 14.5 billion messages globally per day, which is down from an astronomical peak of 316 billion messages in 2020.
+That translates into an average daily volume of 120+ billion spam messages globally per day, costing businesses $20+ billion annually (source).
 Will spam email ever stop?
 Not likely.

 Mark Schaefer Author of Marketing Rebellion